UToledo Online Services

 The UToledo Online Help Desk provides Blackboard Learn, Blackboard Collaborate Ultra, Echo360, Respondus, and Respondus Lockdown Browser technical support for faculty and students.
 Please visit the UToledo Online Help Desk page for contact information, hours, and additional resources.

 Instructional designers work collaboratively with faculty in the design and development of online and blended learning courses.
 Faculty and teaching assistants for online and blended courses are welcome to schedule a design consultation to discuss best practices for online learning.
-Please see the Consultations page of the UToledo Online website for more information and visit Who is My Instructional Designer? to find the assigned instructional designer for your college or department.
+Visit Contact My Instructional Designer to learn more and find the instructional designer for your college or department.

 Educational technologists provide workshops, group presentations, and one-on-one training sessions to faculty, staff, and teaching assistants for the educational technologies supported by the University.
 The technologies can be used in fully online, blended/hybrid, or web-assisted face-to-face courses.
 Faculty and teaching assistants are welcome to schedule a technology consultation.
-Please see the Educational Technology Assistance page of the UToledo Online website for more information.
+Complete the Technology Training Request Form (requiresUTAD login) to schedule a training session

 UToledo Online’s multimedia designer works in collaboration with faculty and instructional designers to provide effective, high-quality multimedia design services to support student learning and enhance course design, in both online and blended formats.
 Visit the Multimedia Designer page for a list of services, examples of work, and contact information for your multimedia designer.